BauRawson/GodotMultithreadedInstantiator/README.md

 # GodotMultithreadedInstantiator
-Instance assets on a separate thread to prevent FPS to go down
+Instance assets on a separate thread to prevent FPS from dropping